-The Hyndman Centre is becoming The Thomas Clarkson Centre.
+The Hyndman Centre is now The Thomas Clarkson Centre.

 The community centre run by St Mary’s and St Peter’s churches serves the people of our town.
 We love to see the rooms full of gatherings – lunches and teas for those who may live more isolated lives, classes and groups for children, young people and adults, safe meetings for support for people who have problems with drugs, alcohol or harmful behaviours, training courses and more.
 It’s a way of making a difference in Bury St Edmunds and something we’re really proud of.